 Sole ownership can be a good option for people who value simplicity, privacy, and flexibility.
 Some of the most commons reasons for sole ownership are:

 If you are getting a divorce and you have decided to transfer your house into sole ownership, there are things that you should consider carefully in advance.
 If you co-own the house with your partner, an agreement must be reached in advance and this agreement has to be legally recognised.
 Alternatively, you can sell the house and divide the profits.
 If you are not interested in this solution and you want to achieve sole ownership, then you have to take legal action.
 Even if your partner moves out and stops contributing to mortgage payments, their ownership rights do not simply vanish.
-They might appear after years and claim ownership, and although a mortgage solicitor in London will fight for your best interests, chances are that you will lose some money in the process.
+They might appear after years and claim ownership, and although a solicitor will fight for your best interests, chances are that you will lose some money in the process.

 To transfer a joint ownership property to sole ownership, it is essential for all parties to sign the transfer deed and register it with the Land Registry.
 People who are interested in becoming the sole owner of the property can buy out the share of their ex-spouse or siblings, or reach a different type of agreement.
 A transfer deed is essential for the process to move forward.
 If the property is mortgaged, then this will either need to be repaid in full, or the lender will need to give their consent.

 Whether or not sole ownership is right for you depends on your individual circumstances and goals.
 If you are looking for a simple, private, and flexible way to own property, then sole ownership may be a good option for you.
 However, it is important to weigh the pros and cons carefully before making a decision.

 Here are some additional things to consider when deciding whether or not sole ownership is right for you:

 – Your financial situation: Sole ownership can be risky if you have a lot of debt or if you are not financially stable.